 The early days

-The Beach Ultimate Lovers Association – BULA was born in 1999 in Rimini as a movement to organize and promote Beach Ultimate.
-In fact, Bula Bula was often heard at Paganello.
-The concept was the brainchild of Gian Pietro “Jumpi” Miscione, Peldi and others in Rimini and a BULA mailing list was set up for all who were interested in making the sport grow.
+BULA (Beach Ultimate Lovers Association) was born in Rimini in 1999, created with the mission to help organize and promote Beach Ultimate.
+The concept was the brainchild of Gian Pietro “Jumpi” Miscione, Peldi and others from Rimini, and resulted in a BULA mailing list for all who were interested in making the sport grow.
+In fact, the jingle Bula Bula was often heard at Paganello.

-April 2001: The first BULA meeting took place in Rimini, where a bunch of Ultimate legends met on a cold beach to discuss the future of BULA and Beach Ultimate.
-This resulted in a proposal with long term objectives being approved by 20 Beach Ultimate tournament organizers.
+April 2001: The first BULA meeting took place on a cold beach Rimini, where a bunch of Ultimate legends met to discuss the future of BULA and Beach Ultimate.
+The result was a proposal with long term objectives, which was approved by 20 Beach Ultimate tournament organizers.

-By July 2001, Patrick van der Valk was elected as the main BULA coordinator and he quickly assembled a volunteer group of 25 people from 12 countries: Brazil, Canada, Denmark, Estonia, Germany, Italy, Latvia, Portugal, South Africa, Spain, UK, and the US.
+By July 2001, Patrick van der Valk was elected as the main BULA coordinator and quickly assembled a volunteer group of 25 people from 12 countries interested in working towards Beach Ultimate development: Brazil, Canada, Denmark, Estonia, Germany, Italy, Latvia, Portugal, South Africa, Spain, UK, and the US.

 The BULA mission is on!

-BULA quickly started to help Beach Ultimate grow, becoming a provisional member of the World Flying Disc Federation (WFDF) in February 2002 and producing an extensive tournament organizers help page with offers of discs, sidelines, and promotion.
-By November of that year, a BULA webpage was launched with royalty free high quality beach ultimate pictures for tournament directors to use on posters or offer to newspapers, and magazines.
+BULA was quick to help Beach Ultimate grow, becoming a provisional member of the World Flying Disc Federation (WFDF) in February 2002 and producing an extensive tournament organizers help page with offers of discs, sidelines, and help with promotion.
+By November of that year, a BULA webpage was launched with royalty free high quality beach ultimate pictures for tournament directors to use on posters, or offer to newspapers and magazines.

-BULA’s initiative to have at least one special tournament per year focused on promoting Beach Ultimate in areas that want/need growth kicks off with amazing success in December 2002 with.
-BULA’s Travelling Tournament in Brazil having players from 8 nations as well as TV coverage and being sponsored by Trident and Halls.
+BULA’s initiative to have at least one special tournament per year focused on promoting Beach Ultimate in areas that want/need growth kicked off with amazing success in December 2002 – with BULA’s Travelling Tournament in Brazil.
+There were players from 8 nations as well as TV coverage, and sponsorship by Trident and Halls.

 Beach Ultimate Championships

-Since BULA began, there have been many high level championships in some awesome beaches all over the world.
+Since BULA began, there have been many high level championships in awesome beaches all over the world.
 The 1st World Championships Beach Ultimate took place in August 2004 and were a big success.
-Four divisions, 22 countries, 450 participants, played high level and windy Beach Ultimate on the largest stretch of sand in Europe in Figueira da Foz in Portugal.
+With four divisions, 22 countries, and 450 participants – everyone enjoyed high level and windy Beach Ultimate on the largest stretch of sand in Europe in Figueira da Foz in Portugal.
 A “Magic Bus” took players from the Grass Ultimate championships in Turku, Finland to Portugal.
 Check out wcbu2004.org, for vintage ringtones, an online video, a virtual trophy, and many pictures.